Ritadee33/DSA-SECOND-CAPSTONE-PROJECT/README.md

 -----QUESTION 1: WHICH PRODUCT CATEGORY HAD THE HIGHEST SALES-------
 ---ANS: TECHNOLOGY UNDER PRODUCT CATEGORY HAD THE HIGHEST SALES

-select product_category,max(sales) as highest_sales from kms_inventory
+select top 1 product_category, sum(sales) as highest_sales
-where product_category in('Office Supplies','Technology','Furniture')
-group by product_category;
+from kms_inventory
+where product_category in ('Office Supplies', 'Technology', 'Furniture') group by product_category order by highest_sales desc

 -------QUESTION 2: WHAT ARE THE TOP 3 AND BOTTOM 3 REGION IN TERMS OF SALES
- ---ANS: THE TOP 3 REGIONS ARE ATLANTIC, QUEBEC, AND PRARIE
+ ---ANS: THE TOP 3 REGIONS ARE WEST, ONTARIO, AND PRARIE
- ---ANS: THE BOTTOM 3 REGIONS ARE WEST, WEST, AND YUKON
+ ---ANS: THE BOTTOM 3 REGIONS ARE NUNAVUT, NORTHWEST TERRITORIES, AND YUKON

-select top 3 Region,
+select top 3 Region, sum(Sales) as total_Sales
-    sum(Sales) as Sales
 	from kms_inventory
-	group by Region, Sales
+	group by Region
-	order by Sales desc
+	order by total_Sales desc

-select top 3 Region,
-    sum(Sales) as Sales
+select top 3 Region, sum(Sales) as Sales
 	from kms_inventory
-	group by Region, Sales
+	group by Region
 	order by Sales asc

 ---------QUESTION 3:WHAT WERE THE TOTAL SALES OF APPLIANCES IN ONTARIO
 ---ANS: THE TOTAL SALES OF ONTARIO IS 202346.839630127

-select Product_Sub_Category,Region,
-    sum(Sales) as Total_Sales
+select Region, Product_Sub_Category, sum(Sales) as Total_Sales
 	from kms_inventory
 	where Product_Sub_Category = 'Appliances' and Region = 'Ontario'
-	group by Product_Sub_Category,Region
+	group by Region, Product_Sub_Category

 -------QUESTION 4: ADVICE THE MANAGEMENT OF KMS ON WHAT TO DO TO INCREASE REVENUE FROM THE BOTTOM 10 CUSTOMERS
 ---ANS: MANAGEMENT OF KMS SHOULD INVEST MORE IN CUSTOMERS WHOSE REVENUE STILL SUMS UP TO A 100 AND ABOVE

-select top 10 Customer_Name, Customer_Segment,
-    sum(Sales) as Revenue
+select top 10 Customer_Name, Customer_segment, sum(Sales) as Revenue
 	from kms_inventory
 	group by Customer_Name, Customer_Segment
-	order by Revenue
+	order by Revenue desc

 ------QUESTION 5: KMS INCURRED THE MOST SHIPPING COST USING WHICH SHIPPING METHOD
 ---ANS: KMS INCURRED THE MOST SHIPPING COST USING THE DELIVERY TRUCK SHIPPING METHOD

+----This Analysis reveals the need for KMS to detemine whether this shipping mode is being used efficiently
+---If the cost of this shipping mode equals the order priority
+---Check whether there are chances of optimizing logistics and reducing cost

-select top 1 Ship_Mode,
-      sum(Shipping_Cost) as Shipping_Cost
+select top 1 Ship_Mode, sum(Shipping_Cost) as Shipping_Cost
 	  from kms_inventory
 	  group by Ship_Mode
 	  order by Shipping_Cost desc

--------QUESTION 6:
+-------QUESTION 6:WHO ARE THE MOST VALUABLE CUSTOMERS AND WHAT PRODUCT OR SERVICES DO THEY TYPICALLY PURCHASE

+select top 10 Customer_Name, Customer_Segment, Product_Category, Product_Sub_Category, Product_Name,
+    sum(Sales) as Total_Spent
+	from kms_inventory
+	group by Customer_Name, Customer_Segment, Product_Category, Product_Sub_Category, Product_Name
+	order by Total_Spent desc

 -------QUESTION 7: WHICH SMALL BUSINESS CUSTOMER HAD THE HIGHEST SALES
----ANS: THE SMALL BUSINESS CUSTOMER WITH THE HIGHEST SALES IS DENNIS KANE

-select top 1* from (
-     select Customer_Name, Customer_Segment, Sales
+select top 1 Customer_Name, Customer_Segment, sum(sales) as Total_sales
+from kms_inventory
+where Customer_Segment = 'Small Business'
+group by Customer_Segment, Customer_Name
+order by Total_sales desc

+-------QUESTION 8: WHICH CORPORATE CUSTOMER PLACED THE MOST NUMBER OF ORDERS IN 2009-2012

+select top 5 Customer_Segment as Customer_Segment, Customer_Name, count(Order_Quantity) as Total_Orders
-	    from kms_inventory) as Sales
+from kms_inventory
-		where Customer_Segment = ('Small Business')
+where Customer_Segment = 'Corporate' and year(Order_Date), between '2009' and '2012'
+group by Customer_Segment
-		order by Sales desc
+order by Total_Orders desc

--------QUESTION 8:

 -------QUESTION 9: WHICH CONSUMER CUSTOMER WAS THE MOST PROFITABLE ONE